 Plan Your Travel Smartly and Early

 Book your travel plans to meet your strengths.
 If you’re not a morning person, avoid the flights that leave at 6 AM.
 Similarly, if you know you don’t sleep well outside of your own bed then skip the red-eye flight.
 You may save $50 or $100 on a plane ticket with inconvenient flight times or an extra stop, but consider how many months you have been training.
-Is it worth the money you save to put yourself the extra inconvenience or airport time right before a race — especially a big race like an IRONMAN 70.3® OR IRONMAN Triathlon®?
+Is it worth the money you save to put yourself the extra inconvenience or airport time right before a race — especially a big race like a marathon, an IRONMAN 70.3® or an IRONMAN Triathlon®?
 Probably not.

 Be sure to read the athlete guide as race organizers often require you check-in the day (or sometimes even the two days) before the race.
 Other considerations for when to arrive before race day include: